 Currently, the department has 23 primary faculty and 15 joint faculty involved in research, teaching and service.
 In addition, 26 research assistant professors, 29 postdoctoral fellows and 51 graduate students are the foundation of a highly energetic and interactive research environment within the department.
 Most of our faculty are also members of research centers at UNC including The Lineberger Comprehensive Cancer Center, and the Centers for Alcohol, Neurosciences, Cardiovascular Biology, and Gene Therapy, and the Program in Molecular Therapeutics.
 Research highlights of each laboratory are detailed on the faculty pages of the website.

 The Department of Pharmacology has ranked first or in the top tier in NIH funding since 2005 among all pharmacology departments in the country.
 Pharmacology has four endowed professorships in the department, which is unusual for a basic science department.
-Dr. Channing Der and myself are distinguished Kenan Professors.
+Dr. Channing Der and Dr. Gary Johnson are distinguished Kenan Professors.
 Dr. Klaus Hahn is the Ronald Glenn Thurman Professor of Pharmacology, and Dr. Bryan Roth is an endowed professorship as the Director of the Program in Protein Therapeutics and Proteomics.

 Research in the department is extremely strong in the areas of cell signaling, structural proteomics, oncogenes and tumorigenesis, neural biology and alcohol addiction.
 The department has international leaders in the study of G protein-coupled receptors, GTPases, integrins and cell adhesion, phospholipases, and tyrosine and serine/threonine protein kinases.
 In addition, the department is a leader in new methods of drug delivery, live cell fluorescence imaging, computational modeling of biological systems, animal models of human disease, designer transcription factors, and the emerging discipline of nanomedicine.
 The department is currently recruiting for a structural biologist in the areas of molecular therapeutics and/or membrane proteins to further strengthen our research program.